truptimohanty/Mineral_Viz_RAG/README.md

 ### How to use your own data for querying

-1. The data preferably in PDFs or CSV formatn required to be placed in the user_data directory.
+1. The data preferably in PDFs or CSV format required to be placed in the user_data directory.

 2. Execute the following command to create a custom VectorDB that enables the LLM to interact with and query this custom database.
    ```